Fantasy Stock Watch: J.D. Martinez Rising, Kyle Schwarber Falling

 STOCK UP

 J.D.
-Martinez: Since returning from injury, he has five homers over 21 at bats.
+Martinez: Since returning from injury, he has five homers over 21 at-bats.
 His OPS is an absurd 1.824.
 It’s a small sample, but it’s clear he’s back to full health.
 The Tigers had been hitting him No. 6 in their lineup for some reason, but that has been rightfully changed to No. 3.
 For those patient owners, they now have a top hitter moving forward.

-Bradley Zimmer: He’s struck out in six of his first 10 at bats, but Zimmer is a legit prospect who’s also slugged .600 over that span.
+Bradley Zimmer: He’s struck out in six of his first 10 at-bats, but Zimmer is a legit prospect who’s also slugged .600 over that span.
 It’s not often regarded as such, but Cleveland’s park is one of the best in baseball for hitters.
 Zimmer had a 150 wRC+ in Triple-A this season, and ZIPS projects 24 homers/steals over 79 games the rest of the way.
 He’s owned in just 22 percent of Yahoo leagues.

 [Fantasy Football is open!
 Sign up now]

 Zack Cozart: Scott Pianowski has covered this and man, Cozart is going nuts this year, with a .352/.433/.602 line right now.
 That’s an OPS more than 100 points higher than Alex Rodriguez’s career mark.
-Cozart as been the sixth most valuable fantasy shortstop this year, and he’s still available in more than 40 percent of leagues.
+Cozart has been the sixth most valuable fantasy shortstop this year, and he’s still available in more than 40 percent of leagues.

 Zack Godley: He has a 1.93 ERA and a 0.96 WHIP with 19 strikeouts over 18.2 innings.
 There have been too many walks, but Godley’s 15.2 SwStr% would rank top-five in all of baseball among starters if he qualified (that would give the Diamondbacks three in the top-eight in that category).
 Godley has shown potential and is available in 45 percent of leagues.

 Erasmo Ramirez: He has a 23:5 K:BB ratio with a 0.90 WHIP and is now getting the opportunity to start for the Rays.
 Few pitchers with theses stats are so readily available.
-Ramirez is owned in just six percent of Yahoo leagues, and while the A.L.
-East isn’t an ideal environment, Tropicana Field is one of the best pitcher’s parks in all of baseball.
+Ramirez is owned in just six percent of Yahoo leagues, and while the AL East isn’t an ideal environment, Tropicana Field is one of the best pitcher’s parks in all of baseball.

 STOCK DOWN